 Massey Ferguson Sports Club

-Regular brushing an sarrel rolling the square; spraying of worm and moss treatments;
+Regular brushing and sarrel rolling the square; spraying of worm and moss treatments;

 One of the difficulties with the spraying chemicals at this time of the year is getting an accurate forecast to know when there is a dry window of opportunity.
 The last thing you need is to spray a chemical for it to be rendered ineffective by weather patterns.
 These products are expensive enough to buy in the first place.
 Check your local weather with the Pitchcare weather link to your area.

 Mowing frequencies during the winter months are dependent on the need and condition of the ground.
-It is important to maintain a constant height of cut, on both the square and outfield.
-The square should be maintained between 12-20mm with the outfield maintained at between 25-35mm.
+It is important to maintain a constant HOC on both the square and outfield.
+The square should be maintained between 15-20mm with the outfield maintained at between 25-35mm.

-Aeration of the square is often delayed until November.
+Aeration of the square is often delayed until mid or end of November.
 Aerating when the square is too dry can lead to problems of root break.
-Ideally, you need moist conditions of around 75 -100mm to enable good penetration with the aid of solid tines.
-Sarrel roll your square to keep the surface open and moisture to a minimum.
+Ideally, you need moist soil conditions of around 75 -100mm to enable good penetration with the aid of solid tines.
+Sarrel roll your square to keep the surface open and surface moisture to a minimum.

 Some cricket grounds may have a number of mature deciduous trees nearby, which will inevitably lead to some amounts of leaf debris lying on the square and outfield.
 It is essential to remove leaves from the square.
 If left to accumulate, these leaves will become wet and which, in turn, will restrict light and air being available to the grass plant, thus putting the grass under stress and resulting in it turning yellow and then decaying.
 Vacuum, sweep or rake up leaves on a regular basis.